Twofer Token Minority

 - Big Time Rush has Kelly who is black and a woman (and also the Only Sane Man, if you count that)

-- As of season nine, we now have Arizona Robbins: lesbian and amputee.
+- In season 9, there is Arizona Robbins: lesbian and amputee.

-- Probably the most notable and obvious example is Uhura from Star Trek, who was black and female (and was almost the only recurring character with either of these characteristics).
+- Probably the most notable and obvious example is Uhura who was black and female (and was almost the only recurring character with either of these characteristics).

 - Hoshi on Star Trek: Enterprise (Asian and female).